Water meter vs rates- which is cheaper to run water?

 - How many showers or baths do people in your household take per day?

-Answer the above and use trick of comparing how many people are in your home compared to the number of bedrooms.
+Answer the above and use the trick of comparing how many people are in your home compared to the number of bedrooms.
+Or, you can use a free online water meter calculator to do the hard work for you.

 One thing important to note is, if you are on a water meter, the rising water prices that Yorkshire Water has announced will affect those on a water meter first.
+Nothing has yet been announced for those on a fixed tariff.

 So use the tips below when it comes to everyday things like washing the dishes, showering and brushing your teeth to keep water usage low.

 - Take shorter showers.
 If you find it difficult to time yourself, try showering until a song stops playing and mark that as your time to switch the water off.
-According to Energy Saving Trust (opens in new tab), if you cut down your shower time by one minute every day, you can save up to £8 a year, per person on your energy bills.
+According to Energy Saving Trust, if you cut down your shower time by one minute every day, you can save up to £8 a year, per person on your energy bills.

 - Switch from baths to showers.
 Yorkshire Water says taking five showers instead of three baths can save you hundreds of pounds on your water bill.